guptamadhav/MadhavGupta/README.md

 <h1>Madhav Gupta</h1>
 <code>Explorer(High School Senior | Developer)</code>
 <p>I am a self taught programmer.
+I have worked hard to build this extra skill along with school academics.
 I learned how to code through various online resources such as udemy, youtube and edx.
 I chose to pursue computer science because it rightly blends my interest in how technology works and my problem solving skills.</p>
 <hr>
 <h3>How it all started?</h3>
 <li>My first language was C++.
 I learned how to code in it through udemy.
 I learned all the basic topics in it like functions, arrays, vectors, characters, strings, variables, constants, statements & operators, control flow(if/else, switch, for loop, while loop), pointers and OOP(classes).
 I learned C++ on CdeLite IDE.
 Alongside, I started doing competitve programming on Codechef just to check my skills.
 I have solved around <b>63 problems</b> in it.
 My highest Rating was <b>1458</b> and my highest Global Rank was <b>1228</b>. <code><a href="https://www.codechef.com/users/mg_75">Codechef profile</a></code></li>